hsotoparada/DeepPhasePick/README.md

     dpp_data.read_from_directory(dpp_config)

-### 3. Optimized trained models
+### 3. Phase Detection and Picking

-For DPP to use the optimized trained models, an instance of the class Model() needs to be created, for example:
+In order to run the phase detection and picking stages, an instance of the class Model() needs to be created, for example:

     dpp_model = model.Model()

+This reads the optimized trained models into DPP.
-The trained model weights and other relevant model information obtained from the hyperparameter optimization are read by default from the following directories:
+By default, the trained model weights and other relevant model information obtained from the hyperparameter optimization are read from the following directories:

-**detection/...** --> results related to the phase detection stage,
+**detection/...** --> which contains the information related to the optimized phase detection model,

-**picking/.../P** --> results related to the P-phase picking stage, and
+**picking/.../P** --> which contains the information related to the optimized P-phase picking model, and

-**picking/.../S** --> results related to the S-phase picking stage.
+**picking/.../S** --> which contains the information related to the optimized S-phase picking model.

-Once models are read into DPP, model information can be printed for example by using:
+Once the models are read into DPP, model information can be retrieved for example by using:

     print(dpp_model.model_detection['best_model'].summary())
     print(dpp_model.model_picking_P['best_model'].summary())